cucumberpeel/hatch/README.md

 The application will store Ingredients and Recipes

-* Each recipe has a list of references to multiple Ingredients
+* Each recipe has a list of references to ingredients
 * Ingredients can be repeated across recipes
-* Will add more functionalities (e.g. tags, doubling/tripling recipes, etc.) if time permits
+* Recipes can be doubled, tripled, and so on up to a factor of 5x

 An Example Ingredient: